fjwright/Run-REDUCE-0/UserGuide.md

 installation automatically and not **require** any initial configuration, at least on Microsoft Windows and Ubuntu Linux.
-With suitable configuration is **should** run on any platform that supports Java 8, but I can only test on 64-bit Windows 10 and Ubuntu 18.
+With suitable configuration is **should** run on any platform that supports Java 8 (or later), but I can only test on 64-bit Windows 10 and Ubuntu 18.

 Run-REDUCE does **not** (yet) provide typeset-quality display of mathematical notation.